Livro

 Livro is an album by Caetano Veloso, released through the record label Nonesuch in 1998.
+The album was released internationally by Nonesuch Records as part of Veloso's recorded work during the 1990s.

 Reception

 In 2000, the album earned Veloso the Grammy Award for Best World Music Album and a Latin Grammy Award nomination for Album of the Year, in addition to winning the Latin Grammy Award for Best MPB Album.
 (Note: The Latin Grammy nomination was shared with Jaques Morelenbaum (producer) and Moogie Canazio (engineer/mixer).)